un1versal/revamped.themes/README.md

 PR's (pull-requests) should be submitted to this Tree.

 #### Notes
 Nothing is overwritten in the default skin.
-This is fully and immediatly reversible should you not like the changes.
+This is fully and immediately reversible should you not like the changes.
 For systems like android/similar you will need to have a way to write to system folders. i.e. root

 #### Recruiting